sumeghana/Fake-news-detection/README.md

 # Fake-news-detection
 ## Abstract

-Fake news is a manipulated mix of news and misinformation.
-This project aims to develop a machine learning model capable of distinguishing between real and fake news articles.
+Today, "Fake news" is often mentioned, but it encompasses a collection of manipulated media designed to capture attention with sensational aesthetics, presenting a fabricated reality.
+It's more deceptive and dangerous than many realize.
+Our goal is to develop a Fake News Prediction System using machine learning in Python, training it to distinguish between real and fake articles and to quantify its accuracy.

-### Problem Statement
+### Formal Problem Description

-Build a model to determine the authenticity of a news article using machine learning techniques, with an emphasis on achieving high prediction accuracy.

-### Assumptions and Challenges

-- Converting textual data into a numerical format that machine learning algorithms can process.
-- Preprocessing textual data: removing punctuation, emojis, stop words, and unnecessary fillers.
-- Utilizing techniques such as stemming and lemmatization to normalize the text.
+A program learns from experience (E) with respect to a task (T) and performance measure (P), if its performance on T, as measured by P, improves with E:
+- **Task (T)**: Predict whether provided data is real or fake.
+- **Experience (E)**: A large amount of textual data from several thousand news articles.
+- **Performance (P)**: Accuracy of predicting fake news correctly.

 ## Introduction

-With the prevalence of fake news, distinguishing between true and false information has become increasingly important.
-This project explores machine learning models to predict the likelihood of an article being fake.
+With rampant online fake news and misinformation, discerning truth from fiction is challenging.
+Our model aims to accurately predict the likelihood of an article being fake to help restore public trust.

-## Motivation
+### Motivation

-The proliferation of fake news has significant implications.
-Platforms like Facebook have begun to implement measures to detect and flag fake content, making our project timely and relevant.

-## Benefits of the Solution

-- Hands-on experience with textual data preprocessing.
+Critiques following media attention, especially on platforms like Facebook which has begun to flag fake news, underscore the importance of our project.

+### Solution Benefits
-- Learning and applying NLP techniques such as stemming and lemmatization.
+- Enhances capabilities with textual data, including stemming and lemmatization.
-- Exploring various machine learning models to optimize prediction accuracy.
+- Provides valuable learning in natural language processing (NLP), a new area for our previous work which was mainly numerical.

+### Use of Solution
+- Classifies articles as fake or real, potentially applicable to future content.
+- Emphasizes data preprocessing and model accuracy.

 ## Dataset Finalization

-We utilized several datasets from Kaggle, containing thousands of labeled news articles, classified as either real or fake.
-These datasets include varied features such as article text, titles, and authors which are crucial for training our models.
+We use labeled datasets with textual content from thousands of articles categorized as real or fake.
+Key datasets include:
+- **Dataset 1**: Labeled data focusing on US elections and Donald Trump-related fake articles.
+[Kaggle Dataset](https://www.kaggle.com/c/fake-news/data?select=train.csv)
+- **Dataset 2**: Real and fake news datasets.
+[Kaggle Dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)
+- **Dataset 3**: Articles from websites tagged by the BS Detector Chrome Extension.
+[Kaggle Dataset](https://www.kaggle.com/mrisdal/fake-news)

-### Data Preprocessing
+## Data Preprocessing

-- Removal of stopwords using the NLTK library.
-- Application of stemming and lemmatization for text normalization.
+- **Stopwords Removal**: Using NLTK to eliminate irrelevant words.
+- **Stemming**: Applying the Porter stemming algorithm to reduce words to their root form.
-- Vectorization of text data to numerical data using TfidfVectorizer.
+- **Lemmatization**: Transforming words to their base form using Wordnet.

 ## Supervised Learning Algorithms

-### Models Explored

-- **Naive Bayes:** Achieved an accuracy of 91.3% on sentiment analysis tasks.
+- **Naive Bayes**: Achieved about 91.3% accuracy on Dataset 3.
-- **Logistic Regression:** Used for binary classification of news articles, achieving high accuracies.
+- **Logistic Regression**: Used for binary classification; high accuracy observed on Datasets 1 and 2.
-- **Random Forest:** Provided robust performance with an ensemble approach.
+- **Random Forest**: Employed for its robustness and accuracy.
-- **Decision Tree:** Offered an intuitive model structure with competitive accuracies.
+- **Decision Tree**: Offers an intuitive approach and effective classification.
-- **Support Vector Machine (SVM):** Excelled in high-dimensional classification tasks.
+- **Support Vector Machine (SVM)**: Best fits Dataset 2 with high accuracy due to its effectiveness in high-dimensional spaces.

-### Best Fit for Datasets

-- **Dataset 1:** Best modeled with Logistic Regression.
-- **Dataset 2:** Most accurately classified with SVM.
-- **Dataset 3:** Best results obtained with Decision Tree.

 ## Unsupervised Learning

-- **PCA (Principal Component Analysis):** Used for feature reduction, although it showed moderate performance.
+- **PCA (Principal Component Analysis)**: Used for feature reduction but showed moderate performance.
-- **K-means Clustering:** Applied to partition data into clusters, but showed limited success.
+- **K-means Clustering**: Attempted to segment data into clusters; however, showed limited success.

+### Long Short-Term Memory (LSTM)
+- Applied to Datasets 2 and 3 with high accuracies.
+LSTMs manage data sequences effectively by retaining relevant information over time.

 ## Conclusion

-This project provides insights into handling and analyzing textual data, applying various machine learning algorithms, and improving fake news detection methods.

-## How to Use

-This model can classify new articles into real or fake, helping maintain the integrity of information spread online.

-## Future Work

-Continued exploration of advanced machine learning models and techniques to further enhance the accuracy and reliability of fake news detection.

-"""